ViharDevalla/minikube-training/README.md

 *P.S.
 In case of dependencies, the better Python Image for Docker could be  `slim-bullseye` (**128MB**), the `latest` Python image is much bigger at **934MB***

-Read More about why Alpine Images arent the best image for Python.
+Read More about why Alpine Images arent the best image for Python from [here](https://pythonspeed.com/articles/base-image-python-docker-images/#:~:text=Why%20you%20shouldn't%20use,I%20recommend%20against%20using%20Alpine.).